qiime2/docs/source/tutorials/pd-mice.rst

 Longitudinal analysis
 =====================

 This study includes a longitudinal component; samples from each mouse were collected 7, 14, 21, and 49 days post fecal transplant.
 We can use the ``q2-longitudinal`` plug-in to explore the hypothesis that a mouse's genetic background affected the change in the microbial community of each mouse.
 For this longitudinal analysis, we're going to focus on beta diversity.
 Alpha diversity changes wildly in infants, but it's often stable in adults over short time periods.
 We're dealing with an adult fecal community over a relatively short time period, and there is no difference in alpha diversity with time.
-The :doc:`longitudinal analysis tutorial <longitudinal>` is an excellent resource for exploring changes samples.
+The :doc:`longitudinal analysis tutorial <longitudinal>` is an excellent resource for exploring longitudinal analyses of microbiome samples.

 PCoA-based analyses
 +++++++++++++++++++